-- For details, refer to "Adjusting the stitch length" (page 59). - If the fabric does not feed (for example, if it is too thick), decrease the density of the stitching.
+- For details, refer to "Adjusting the stitch length" (page 60). - If the fabric does not feed (for example, if it is too thick), decrease the density of the stitching.

-■ Changing the stitch width Adjust the stitch width.
+■ Changing the stitch width

+Adjust the stitch width.

-• For details, refer to "Adjusting the stitch width" (page 58).
+• For details, refer to "Adjusting the stitch width" (page 59).

-- Before sewing buttonholes, check the stitch length and width by sewing a trial buttonhole on a scrap piece of fabric. - Sewing buttonholes on stretch fabrics When sewing buttonholes on stretch fabrics, use a gimp thread. - Hook the gimp thread onto the part of buttonhole foot "A" shown in the illustration so that it fits into the grooves, and then loosely tie it.
+Before sewing buttonholes, check the stitch length and width by sewing a trial buttonhole on a scrap piece of fabric.

+Sewing buttonholes on stretch fabrics When sewing buttonholes on stretch fabrics, use a gimp thread.

+Hook the gimp thread onto the part of 1 buttonhole foot "A" shown in the illustration so that it fits into the grooves, and then loosely tie it.

-- Attach buttonhole foot "A". - For details, refer to "Replacing the presser foot" (page 41). - Select stitch 52 or 53 - Adjust the stitch width to the thickness of the gimp thread. - (5) Lower the presser foot lever and the buttonhole lever, and then start sewing. - 6 When sewing is finished, gently pull the gimp thread to remove any slack.
+Select stitch $52\overline{5}$ or $53\overline{5}$ Adjust the stitch width to the thickness of the gimp thread.

+buttonhole lever, and then start sewing.

+When sewing is finished, gently pull the gimp thread to remove any slack.

-- Use a handsewing needle to pull the gimp thread to the wrong side of the fabric, and then tie it. - With a seam ripper, cut the middle part of the gimp thread remaining at the top end of the buttonhole.
+Use a handsewing needle to pull the gimp thread to the wrong side of the fabric, and then tie it.

+With a seam ripper, cut the middle part of the 8 gimp thread remaining at the top end of the buttonhole.